wykys/klib/README.md

 ### STL TO X3D

 I use [Blender](https://www.blender.org/) to convert STL to X3D.
-I have created a Blender API [script](https://github.com/wykys/klib/blob/master/scripts/blender.py) that will make the necessary transformations before exporting to X3D to correctly display the output in KiCAD.
+I have created a Blender API [script](https://github.com/wykys/klib/blob/master/scripts/blender.py) that will make the necessary transformations before exporting to X3D to correctly display the output in KiCad.

 ### STEP TO WRL

+⚠️ __Obsolete needs updating!__

 Converts the STEP file to a WRL file.
 It uses [FreeCAD](https://www.freecadweb.org/) and [FreeCAD scripts](https://github.com/SchrodingersGat/freecad-scripts).